-2.11.3 Each prime mover for driving a generator shall be fitted with a speed governor, which shall meet the following requirements:

-.1 when the maximum electrical load step of a generator is thrown off or on (refer to Fig. 2.11.3.2), the transient speed variations in the electrical network shall not exceed 10 per cent of the rated speed.
-Refer also to 2.1.3.1, Part XI "Electrical Equipment;

-.2 when a prime mover running at no-load is suddenly loaded to 50 per cent of the rated power of the generator followed by the remaining 50 per cent after the interval sufficient to restore the speed to steady state, the transient speed variations shall not exceed 10 per cent of the rated speed.
-Application of electrical load in more than two load steps can only be permitted, if the conditions within the ship's mains permit the use of such prime movers, which can only be loaded in more than two load steps (Fig. 2.11.3.2) and provided that this is already allowed for in the
+- 2.11.3 Each prime mover for driving a generator shall be fitted with a speed governor, which shall meet the following requirements: - .1 when the maximum electrical load step of a generator is thrown off or on (refer to Fig. 2.11.3.2), the transient speed variations in the electrical network shall not exceed 10 % of the rated speed.
+Refer also to 2.1.3.1, Part XI "Electrical Equipment; - .2 when a prime mover running at no-load is suddenly loaded to 50 % of the rated power of the generator followed by the remaining 50 % after the interval sufficient to restore the speed to steady state, the transient speed variations shall not exceed 10 % of the rated speed.
+Application of electrical load in more than two load steps can only be permitted, if the conditions within the ship's mains permit the use of such prime movers, which can only be loaded in more than two load steps (Fig. 2.11.3.2) and provided that this is already allowed for in the designing stage.
+This shall be verified in the form of system specifications to be approved and to be demonstrated at ship's trials.
+In this case the power required for the electrical equipment to be automatically switched on after black-out as well as the sequence in which it is connected shall fit the load steps.
+This applies analogously also to generators to be operated in parallel and where the power has to be transferred from one generator to another in the event of any one generator has to be switched off;

-Fig. 2.11.3.2

-Limiting curves for loading 4-stroke diesel engines step by step from no load to rated power as function of the brake mean effective pressure:

-1 - 1st load step, 2 - 2nd load step, 3 - 3rd load step
+Fig. 2.11.3.2 Limiting curves for loading 4-stroke diesel engines step by step from no load to rated power as function of the brake mean effective pressure: I - 1st load step, 2 - 2nd load step, 3 - 3rd load step